lyledean1/flutter_whisper.cpp/README.md

 ### Running without changing the model
 1. Clone the repository to your local machine.
 2. Install the necessary dependencies and libraries, i.e `flutter pub get` in the main directory and `cargo build` in the `./rs_whisper_gpt` directory.
 3. Ensure the model is added to `/rs_whisper_gpt/ggml-base.en.bin` this is where XCode is currently looking for it.
-[See Whisper.cpp for Installing/Downloading Models](https://github.com/ggerganov/whisper.cpp/tree/master/models#readme) - it is set up with `ggml-base.en.bin`,
+[See Whisper.cpp for Installing/Downloading Models](https://github.com/ggerganov/whisper.cpp/tree/master/models#readme) - it is set up with `ggml-base.en.bin`.
 4. Run `flutter run -d {device}`

 ### Changing the model